calvine/goauth/README.md

 * have JWT signing and validation be configuration driven / support (RSA/ ECDSA)
 * Support api endpoints for login and register with a setting in the app config to allow use
 * Iframe support for embeddig login into other pages
+* On a periodic interval refresh signers for JWT factory.

 ## Roadmap